 If you’re looking on how to use blueprints, see the automation documentation.

-An automation blueprint is an automation configuration with certain parts marked as configurable.
-This allows users to create multiple automations based on the same blueprint, with each having its own configuration.
+A blueprint is a script or automation configuration with certain parts marked as configurable.
+This allows users to create multiple scripts or automations based on the same blueprint, with each having its own configuration.